More Examples

 First we need to define ⎕USING so that it specifies all of the .NET Namespaces and Assemblies that we require.

-⎕USING'System,System.dll' 'System.Net' 'System.IO'
+⎕USING←'System,System.dll' 'System.Net' 'System.IO'

 The WebRequest class in the .NET Namespace System.Net implements the .NET Framework's request/response model for accessing data from the Internet.
-In this example we create a WebRequest object associated with the URI http://www.cdnow.com.
+In this example we create a WebRequest object associated with the URI https://www.example.com.
 Note that WebRequest is an example of a static class.
 You don't make instances of it; you just use its methods.

 In fact (and somewhat confusingly) if the URI specifies a scheme of "http://" or "https://", you get back an object of type HttpWebRequest rather than a plain and simple WebRequest.
 So, at this stage, wrq is an HttpWebRequest object.